 Nominations require a supporting letter of recommendation to accompany the nomination form and nominees must be a member of both KAESP and NAESP.
 If you would like to nominate an outstanding principal, please contact me at email@example.com or firstname.lastname@example.org.
 I will send nomination information to you.
+The completed packet must be returned to KAESP by March 1.
+2023.

 Email us at email@example.com if you have any questions.